mide42/ListOfLets/ListOfLets.md

 **Mailet:**
-Component to process e-mails in the "Java Apache Mail Enterprise Server" (James)
+Component to process e-mails in the "Java Apache Mail Enterprise Server" (James)<br>
 Resources: [Documentation on official page of the project](https://james.apache.org/mailet/)